In 1998 Weston AC amalgamated with Wyvern Road Runners and has grown strongly to be the club that it is today continuing under the name Weston AC.

 The club have organised many local races over the 40 plus years of its’ existence with a number of well loved events sadly no longer taking place for various traffic and other reasons.
 The current portfolio of club races is shown below:

 WESTON PROM RUNS

-The 5 mile race route was first run on the Promenade in 1983.
-On that first December night, using the now standard 5 mile distance, the entry fee was 30p and there were 25 finishers.
-Since that start the race has developed to be a regular feature of the South West running calendar with a mid-week series of 9 races starting in September with the last race in May of the following year.
-The race HQ is now at the refurbished Bay cafe and features categories for senior male and female runners together with vet 40, 50 and 60 categories for both male and female as well as series team competition for both male and female.
+Since that start, the race has developed to be a regular feature of the South West running calendar with a mid-week series of 9 races starting in September with the last race in May of the following year.
+The race HQ is now at the refurbished Bay café and features categories for senior male and female runners together with vet 40, 50 and 60 categories for both male and female as well as Series Team competitions for both male and female.
 The race regularly now has of over 300 finishers with a record entry in 2017 of 384.
 Entry is open to both club and non-club runners.

 The Beacon Batch fell race was started by Bath AC. in 1989 and the organisation was taken on by Weston AC in 1999.
 Roger Hart and Rob Skeen have been the previous WAC race directors with Nick Briffitt being the current director.
 The HQ and route of the race has changed over recent years but the tough nature of the race remains with the highest point in the race always being the Beacon Batch Trig Point at a height over 1000 feet.